qavrix/Ecommerce-app/README.md

             This service is published as an npm package and installed in other services to be used.
 - `client` handles and implements the frontend of the app.
 - `infra`  manages all the kubernetes deployment and service (.yaml) files that run run the app

-# Kubernetes and Docker Architecture

-Each service, mogongodb database and nats-streaming server is dockerized as a docker container.
-The docker conatiners are managed and orchestrated by their respective kubernetes deployment.yaml files inside the infra directory.
-The communication between different kuberentes deployments is governed by service ObjectType.
-Finally ingress-service, which uses ingress-nginx (an Ingress controller for Kubernetes using NGINX) as a reverse proxy and a load balancer to proxy or direct incoming requests to their respective services under the `ticketing.dev` hostname.
-Skaffold is used to get all the kubernetes deployments and services up and running with a single command  `skaffold dev` which uses skaffold.yaml file.

 #  Installation